 In February 2021, the IASB issued amendments to IAS 1 and IFRS Practice Statement 2 Disclosure of Accounting Policies which require entities to disclose 'material accounting policy information' rather than 'significant accounting policies'.
-Refer Note 1(a) - New standards, interpretations and amendments adopted from 1 January 2023 and BDO Comment for Note 44 Accounting policies for further details on the amendments.

 The primary purpose of these illustrative financial statements of A Layout Group is to demonstrate how the commonly applicable disclosure requirements may be met by preparers of financial statements.
 Therefore, these illustrations include accounting policies that may not be deemed to be material accounting policy information by users.
 An entity needs to assess which accounting policy information is material and requires disclosure considering its specific circumstances.